freejacklee/datamine-playground/readme.md

-# mark's net playground
+# Datamine Playground

 ## introduction

-here are my private projects relative to web-crawl/reverse individually but sharing the some environment.
+Here are my private projects relative to web-crawl/reverse individually but sharing the some environment.

+May you have fun.

+## project list

+- `project_deepl`: an api of calling deepl translation, based on javascript reverse analysis

 ## installation (fully based on python 3+, 3.9 is better)